-The University's vision, 'Strategy 2026' is focused on delivering outstanding, research-connected learning and teaching alongside a supportive student experience.
-We are committed to excellence in admissions, and to ensuring that our procedures adhere to the principles of fairness and transparency described in the Schwartz Review.
+The University's vision, supported by its strategic framework, 'Liverpool 2031', is focused on delivering outstanding, research-connected teaching alongside a supportive student experience.
+We are committed to excellence in admissions, and to ensuring that our procedures adhere to the principles of fairness and transparency described in the Schwartz Review..
 We welcome applications from all candidates with the potential to succeed in higher education.
 Our admissions practices are designed to ensure that applications are considered on the basis of applicants' achievements and potential to complete successfully their chosen programme of study.

-We believe that the University is enhanced by the presence of a diverse student body which includes students both from within the UK and from overseas, and we actively seek to encourage applications from as wide a range of students as possible.
+We believe that the University is enhanced by the presence of a diverse student body that includes students both from within the UK and from overseas, and we actively seek to encourage applications from as wide a range of students as possible.
 We endeavour to ensure that we treat all applications fairly and according to the principles set out in this policy document.